NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

-Figure :ref:`fig-mswEnergyLevels` shows the two energy levels.
+:numref:`fig-mswEnergyLevels` shows the two energy levels.
 For very high matter density, which interact with electron neutrinos more through charged current, electron flavor is composed almost with heavy propagation eigenstate.
 However, as the matter density becomes lower, the heavy propagation state will be gradually transformed to the other flavors since electron flavor in vacuum is composed mostly the light mass state.
 The resonance, which is the closest point of energy levels, happens at density :math:`n_e = 2\omega \cos(2\theta_v)/\sqrt{2}G_F` which depends on :math:`\omega = \Delta m^2/2E`.
 Neutrinos with different energies have different resonance, which will significantly reshape the neutrino spectra for different flavors.
 More explicitly, the conversion of flavor is shown in
-Figure :ref:`fig-msw_and_density` which is taken from Smirnov.
-[Smirnov2003]_ Since we are discussion adiabatic evolution, the probability of each energy eigenstates doesn't change, as the boxes of each energy eigenstates shown in Figure :ref:`fig-msw_and_density` doesn't change in size.
+:numref:`fig-msw_and_density` which is taken from Smirnov.
+[Smirnov2003]_ Since we are discussion adiabatic evolution, the probability of each energy eigenstates doesn't change, as the boxes of each energy eigenstates shown in :numref:`fig-msw_and_density` doesn't change in size.
 The extreme dense case shows that matter converts a lot of electron flavor to muon flavor.